ferasboulala/spatial-tree/README.md

 # spatial
-Spatial partitioning data structure (a Quadtree in this case) built for low latency dynamic use cases.
+Header only spatial partitioning data structure (a Quadtree in this case) built for low latency dynamic use cases.